• Skip to primary navigation

 freezer smoothies in door of freezer

 Smoothie making can be really simple.
 Just blend different combinations of fruits, juices, and ice.
-To make dairy-based smoothies, try adding some yogurt and milk.
+To make dairy-based smoothies, try adding some plain yogurt and milk.
 I even used homemade fruit jam to flavor the latest batches of smoothies.

 You’ll find that different kids like different flavors and ingredients.
 Some prefer just juice and berries.
 Others enjoy all kinds of combinations, including spinach and kale.